 Rebecca L. Pearl, PhD

-Rebecca L. Pearl, Ph.D., is an Assistant Professor of Psychology in Psychiatry at the University of Pennsylvania Perelman School of Medicine.
-She received her B.A. from Duke University and her Ph.D. in Clinical Psychology from Yale University.
+Rebecca L. Pearl, Ph.D., is an Adjunct Assistant Professor of Psychiatry at the University of Pennsylvania Perelman School of Medicine, where she was formerly an Assistant Professor and Director of Research at the Penn Center for Weight and Eating Disorders.
+Dr. Pearl is currently an Assistant Professor in the Department of Clinical and Health Psychology and in Social and Behavioral Sciences at the University of Florida (UF) College of Public Health and Health Professions.
+She received her A.B. from Duke University and her Ph.D. in Clinical Psychology from Yale University.
 She completed her pre-doctoral clinical internship at McLean Hospital/Harvard Medical School and her post-doctoral fellowship at Penn.

 Recent publications include:

-Pearl RL, Wadden TA, Hopkins CM, Shaw JA, Hayes MR, Bakizada ZM, Alfaris N, Chao AM, Pinkasavage E, Berkowitz RI, Alamuddin N. (2017).
+Pearl RL, Wadden TA, Hopkins CM et al. (2017).
 Association between weight bias internalization and metabolic syndrome among treatment-seeking individuals with obesity.
-Obesity; 25(2): 317-322.
+Obesity; 25(2): 317-22.

 Back to Top